FortiManager

 Description

-This article explains how the 'FGFM' protocol is used to communicate between FortiGate and FortiManager devices and guides troubleshooting protocol-related issues.
+This article describes how the 'FGFM' protocol is used to communicate between FortiGate and FortiManager devices and guides troubleshooting protocol-related issues.

 The FGFM protocol operates over SSL (Secure Sockets Layer) using TCP port 541 on IPv4.